openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/create_exercises_and_tools.rst

      - You can run polls in your course so that your learners can share opinions on different questions.
 You can only add this type of poll to a course by using OLX (open learning XML).
 Support for this tool in Studio is not available.
-For more information, see the :ref:`Set Up Group Configuration for OLX Course`..
+For more information, see the :ref:`Set Up Group Configuration for OLX Courses`.
      - Not supported
    * - :ref:`Problem Written in LaTeX`
      - If you have a problem that is already written in LaTeX, you can use this